 Both gas and electric ovens come as conventional ovens, which heat from the bottom up.
 Convection ovens use a fan to distribute heat throughout the device, heating food more efficiently.

-Dual fuel ovens offer the best of both worlds, with a gas cooktop and an electric oven combined into one unit.
+Dual-fuel ovens offer the best of both worlds, with a gas cooktop and an electric oven combined into one unit.
 Gas cooktops offer fast heat and superior temperature control, while electric ovens better distribute heat, making them ideal for baking.
-Dual fuel models tend to be more expensive than gas or electric ranges.
+Dual-fuel models tend to be more expensive than gas or electric ranges.

 These days, it’s difficult to find an appliance maker that doesn’t offer a model with smart technology, and electric stoves are no different.
 They offer smart features that allow the user to turn them on and off or adjust temperatures via a smart device.
-Some even have virtual assistants to allow the user to control them with voice commands.
+Some even work with virtual assistants to allow the user to control them with voice commands.